Applicable as of June 10, 2018.

 In order to report to the tax authorities if the contributor wants tax deductions, as well as to ensure predictability and keep an overview of the organisation’s financial situation and to prepare statistics.

-Information about volunteer fieldworkers’ next of kin is saved in case of an emergency, crisis situation or event involving the volunteer field worker.
+- Information about the field worker’s next of kin is saved in case of an emergency, crisis situation or event involving the volunteer field worker.

-To ensure that refugees become part of our distribution where we provide such services.
-We must have an overview of what is distributed at any given time, to ensure fairness.
+To ensure that refugees become part of our distribution where we provide such services as well as registering them to our activities.
+We must have an overview of what is distributed at any given time to ensure fairness.
 In order to plan what is needed in the times ahead, we rely on storing information related to refugees.
+We also need this information to be able to plan our human resources to activities as well as informing the relevant camp management.

 Customer in online store